Warehouse Epoxy Flooring Vancouver BC

 - Approximate square footage

-- Type of traffic: forklift, pallet jack, carts, loading routes
+- Type of traffic: forklift, pallet jack, carts and loading routes

 - Your downtime window or phasing requirements

 Warehouse flooring should be judged on total cost of ownership, not just install price.
-A well-planned system reduces dusting, slows joint deterioration, improves cleanability, and makes maintenance more predictable.
+A well-planned warehouse floor coating can reduce dusting, slow joint deterioration, improve cleanability and make maintenance more predictable.

 - Less emergency patching in active travel lanes